eitan12345om/CPE103/README.md

  way when you pull it wont be a nightmare if someone else made changes to their files.

--when you are ready to push simply overwrite your files in the repo directory, AFTER PULLING AND CHECKING GIT STATUS, then add -A, commit, and push
+-when you are ready to push simply overwrite your files in the repo directory, AFTER PULLING AND CHECKING GIT STATUS, then add -A, commit -m "message text", and push

 Have a nice day and good luck on some jolly cooperation!